 PLA stands for Prior Learning Assessment.
 You only need to apply for it if you have done some previous education and you are hoping to get exempted from one or more subjects in our program.
 If you do not want exemptions, you do not need to apply for the PLA.
 Please note that a maximum of four exemptions is allowed in order to qualify for the Natural Nutrition Diploma and that courses completed more than five years ago are not eligible for advanced standing (some exceptions may apply if you work with the subject matter).

-The warehouse/financial office for Distance Education closes for holidays during the New Year period and for part of the summer.
+The warehouse/financial office for Distance Education closes for holidays during the New Year period.
 We do this during the slow times of the year in order to spend time with our families.
 No materials will be shipped; however, academic advisors will still be marking tests and assignments and addressing student questions.
 Students are all advised of closure times well in advance and are given the opportunity to change arrangements for shipping of materials if desired.
 Notices of holiday closures will also appear on this website.